mreferre/eksutils/README.md

 The only pre-requisite for this to work is a Docker runtime.

 You have a few options.
 They cover common use cases but you can mix and match them based on your own needs.
 Have also a look at the `Scenarios` section below.

+A note on the shell: all options listed are interactive and, by default, they use `/bin/sh`.
+Recently `Oh My Zsh` has been added to the image and you can, experimentally, override the the shell command by using `/usr/bin/zsh` (or start the shell once you run the container).

 ##### Option #1
 ```